Gibbatron/Gibbatron.github.io/rnaseq-course-pre.md

 - Select the version for your operating system, download and install the software.
 - Note: I am not sure how well this app works for Linux users.

+- Tick all the boxes in the start up window and click 'Mark Done'.

 ---

 <br>